Our corporate values are part of everything we do and our commitment to clients, shareholders and employees is paramount.

 MSCI takes various environmental factors (including existence of landlord-driven or local recycling initiatives, use of sustainable and energy-efficient materials and control systems enabling the efficient use of power, and availability of public transport for employees) into consideration as part of our approach to acquiring new office space.
 In addition, we purchase energy-efficient products for our offices and data centers and encourage use of sustainable products including recycled and low environmental impact materials.

-We encourage our employees to engage in charitable efforts globally.
-Employees participate in volunteer activities to raise funds for a number of charities, promoting team building and lending to enhanced cross-departmental collaboration.
+We encourage our employees to engage in charitable and community efforts globally.
+Employees actively participate in volunteer activities for a number of charities, promoting team building and lending to enhanced cross-functional collaboration.

 MSCI believes we have a responsibility to the communities in which we live and work.
 Through our U.S. Charitable Matching Program, we hope to encourage employees to give to charitable organizations that are important to them and their communities.
 We also proudly sponsor our employees’ participation in charitable walks and events, such as the American Heart Association Wall Street Run & Heart Walk, and various galas that support the important work of non-profit organizations.

 MSCI’s dedication to serving our communities around the world is exemplified not only by our corporate-level sponsorship programs, but also by our employee-driven philanthropy efforts.
 Several of our larger offices have a local philanthropy committee dedicated to organizing charitable contribution drives and employee volunteer events.
-Past volunteer events included an annual fun day with children of incarcerated parents organized by our New York-based employees, serving food to London’s homeless population by our London employees at a homeless community center, a school renovation by our employees in Manila and a Joy of Giving Week organized by our Mumbai office to collect clothes, books and toys for local community children.
+Past volunteer events include activities with children of incarcerated parents organized by our New York-based employees, serving food to London’s homeless population by our London employees at a homeless community center, a school renovation by our employees in Manila and a Joy of Giving Week organized by our Mumbai office to collect clothes, books and toys for local community children and employees at our Cape Town office donating and creating literacy and mathematics resources for 30 local early childhood development centers in honor of Nelson Mandela Day.
 Our employees in other cities also organize similar charitable drives collecting donations for under-served communities.

 As demonstrated by these sponsorships, volunteer events and charitable drives, we take our corporate social responsibility seriously and will continue to support the philanthropic work of our employees within their local communities.